ideaforgestudio/memementor-embedding-service/README.md

 - Configurable model selection via environment variables
 - Comprehensive error handling and logging

-## About Our Organization
+## About Memementor

-Memementor is dedicated to advancing AI-powered knowledge management solutions.
-Our embedding service is a core component of our knowledge infrastructure, enabling semantic search, content recommendation, and intelligent document processing.
+Memementor is a service leverage LLM to help user find, generate meme pics.
+The embedding service is a core component, enabling semantic search, matching and text processing.

-We believe in building robust, scalable, and accessible AI services that can be integrated into various applications.
-This embedding service represents our commitment to providing high-quality AI tools for developers and organizations.

-For more information about our projects and services, visit [mykb.online](https://mykb.online).

 ## Setup